 Captain America is largely killed off by Rod Holcombs direction.
 In all likelihood, Holcomb obtained the assignment after making his directorial debut with several episodes of The Six Million Dollar Man.
 The pacing of the show is dismal and plodding.
 There is something frustratingly insipid to the scenes where Rod Holcomb shows filler shots of Reb Browns panel van driving along the California coast and the score jumps in with over melodramaticised flourishes trying to make something as mundane as a detour down a country road into the dramatic.
 The film is padded with helicopter shots of Captain Americas motorcycle racing through the desert that go on for several minutes.
 The superheroics are so lame that it is hard to think that those responsible would seriously have thought that Captain America would have had any appeal to anybody over the single digit age range.
 As though this is where the films pitch lies, the action has been watered down in absurd ways so that Captain America never actually does any violence on screen he throws people out of a helicopter but they land in a lake below, while in the worst scene, Reb Brown punctures an oil drum while looking on at bad guys skidding and falling over with a big goofy grin.
 In the films favour, Reb Brown has a certain lunkheaded amiability as Steve Rogers and projects a heroic decency that works for the film.

 A further Captain America tv pilot was made with Captain America II (1979) also starring Reb Brown.
-Captain America was subsequently remade on the big-screen with Albert Pyuns cheap Captain America (1990) starring Matt Salinger and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans and its sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016), while Evans subsequently played the role in the Marvel Comics team-ups The Avengers (2012) and Avengers: Age of Ultron (2015).
+Captain America was subsequently remade on the big-screen with Albert Pyuns cheap Captain America (1990) starring Matt Salinger and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans and its sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016), while Evans subsequently played the role in the Marvel Comics team-ups The Avengers (2012), Avengers: Age of Ultron (2015) and the upcoming Avengers: Infinity Wat (2018).
 There was also an earlier serial version Captain America (1944) starring Dick Purcell.
 The Captain America story is also told in the animated Ultimate Avengers (2006) and he appears in other Marvel animated films such as Ultimate Avengers II (2006) and Next Avengers: Heroes of Tomorrow (2008).